creativecommons/sre-salt-prime/README.md

 - **Avoid insecure repository clones:** This repository includes encrypted secrets.
 Do not run `git-crypt unlock` on clones that are not otherwise secured (ex. strong login password, disk encryption).
-- **Avoid editing base enviornment:** The base environment has an invalid push url.
-Instead make changes in your development environment and pull the changes to base.
+- **Avoid editing base environment:** The base environment is configured to prevent commit and push actions.
+Please use your development environment and pull the changes to base.
 - **Sign your commits**
 - Development is supported on `salt-prime`
   1. Clone repository to `/srv` with your username.
 For example: